RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

 \subsection{Formulation of RLocator}

-After choosing $k$ most relevant files for each bug report and filtering out bug reports where we are unlikely to find the relevant file in the top $k$, we pass them to RLocator.
+In the previous step, we have pre-processed the dataset for training the reinforcement learning model.
+We shortlist $k$ most relevant files for each bug report.
+After that, we identify the bug reports for which there will be no relevant files in top $k$ files and filter out those bug reports.
+Finally, we pass the top $k$ relevant files to RLocator.
+In this section, we explain how RLocator employs Reinforcement Learning for its bug localization.
+Our approach is grounded in the belief that each bug report contains specific indicators, such as terms and keywords, aiding developers in pinpointing problematic source code files.
+For example, in Java code, we can get a nested exception (the exception that leads to another exception, and another; an example is available in the online Appendix~\cite{replication}).
+A developer can identify the root exception and which method call (or any other code block) caused that.
+After that, they can go for the implementation of that method in the source code files.
+The process indicates that developers can identify and use the important information from a bug report.
 Following prior studies~\cite{Bagherzadeh2022, Wan2018}, we formulate RLocator into a Markov Decision Process (MDP) by dividing the ranking problem into a sequence of decision-making steps.
 A general RL model can be represented by a tuple $\langle S, A, \tau, \Re, \pi\rangle$, which is composed of states, actions, transition, reward, and policy, respectively.
 Figure~\ref{fig:bl_as_mdp} shows an overview of our RLocator approach.
-Next, we describe the formulation steps of each component of RLocator.\\
+Next, we describe the formulation steps of each component of RLocator.\\ \textbf{States:} $S$ is the set of states.
+The RL model moves from one state to another state until it reaches the end state.
+To form the states of the MDP, we apply the following steps: \textbf{Input:}